EngReteti/My-CS-Journey/README.md

-🎓 EngReteti: Software Engineering Portfolio

-Computer Science at The Cooperative University of Kenya.

-Welcome!
-This portfolio is a curated collection of my academic, technical work, miniprojects , main projects and coursework, demonstrating a software engineering understanding of modern computing from the hardware layer to the user interface.

-🏗️ Technical Ecosystem

-specialize in building integrated systems where data flows seamlessly across these 5 domains:
+🚀 The Nexus | Amason Lerionka Reteti
+Computer Science Student @ The Co-operative University of Kenya 🎓 I am a technically driven developer who thrives at the intersection of logic and collaboration.
+My portfolio is a collection of my academic rigor and individual curiosity ranging from the architecture of Distributed Systems to the nuances of Java backend logic.

+🧩 The Brain: Critical Thinking & Technical Projects
+I view every unit as a challenge to my problem-solving skills.
+Here is how I’ve applied my units to real-world logic:
+☕ Programming (Java): Comprehensive coursework focused on Object-Oriented Programming (OOP), robust backend logic, and clean code principles.
+📂 Data Structures & Algorithms (DSA): Mini-projects implementing optimized search, sort, and time complexity logic to handle data efficiently.
+🌐 Networking & Distributed Systems: Experiments in socket programming, protocol implementation, and synchronized data exchange across nodes.
- Database Management: 3NF Relational schemas and optimized SQL queries.
+🗄️ Database Management (SQL): Relational database schemas designed for maximum integrity, normalization, and high-speed query performance.

- Programming (OOP): Robust, maintainable code using Java.

- Data Structures (DSA): High-performance logic with O(n \log n) efficiency.

- Networking: Client-server architecture and secure data transmission.

- Web Design: Responsive, user-centric frontend and backend integration.
+🎨 Web Design (HTML/JS/CSS): Responsive, user-centric front-end interfaces that bridge the gap between complex logic and human interaction.

-🛠️ Tech Stack & Tools

- Category: backend  ➡️ logic  ➡️ infrastructure ➡️ frontend

- Skills: SQL, API Logic ,Algorithms, OOP, Testing, Java, TCP/IP, threads, HTML, CSS, JavaScript, UI/UX

- Tools:  MySQL, code editor, jvdroid, GitHub Pages, spck editor, net beans
+🤝 The Heart: Initiative & Mentorship
+Engineering is a team sport, and I believe in growing together.
+🌍 Cultural Synergy: I communicate effectively across diverse cultures and backgrounds, valuing ethics and inclusivity in every sprint.
+🌱 The Encourager: I am a dedicated knowledge sharer, using these repositories to act as a resource for young tech enthusiasts starting their journey.
+💡 Thriveness: My portfolio is proof of my initiative—I don't just complete coursework; I build, test, and iterate with passion.

+🛠️ Technical Toolkit
+Languages: Java (Advanced), JavaScript (ES6+), SQL, HTML5, CSS3.
+Core Systems: Distributed Architectures, Networking Protocols, Database Normalization.
+Tools: Git/GitHub, MySQL, neat beans.